kfabrik/.github/profile/README.md

-# KFabric
+# KFabrik

-**KFabric** is a developer and CI tool for building reliable, reproducible CNCF Cloud-Native AI (CNAI) stacks.
+**KFabrik** is a developer and CI tool for building reliable, reproducible CNCF Cloud-Native AI (CNAI) stacks.

 ## What we do
 - Spin up local CNAI stacks for development and testing (Kubernetes, KServe, Ray, vLLM, vector DBs)